coala/documentation/Developers/External_Bears.rst

 Why is This Useful?
 -------------------

-coala is great language independent static analysis tool, where users can write their own static analysis routines.
+coala is a great language independent static analysis tool, where users can write their own static analysis routines.

 Enabling users to write external ``bears`` means that they can write their own